agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 In addition, the clean() method will print metrics for URL processing, which include:

 1) The total number of URLs that were successfully cleaned.
-2) The total number of lines that were could either not be converted into a useful format or were not links and were consequently discarded.
+2) The total number of lines that could either not be converted into a useful format or were not links and were consequently discarded.
 3) Discarded social media URLs as a percentage of total links (including succesfully converted URLs and URLs that could not be cleaned).
 4) A breakdown of discarded social media URLs by platform.
 5) The total number of shortened URLs that could not be unshortened.